thierrydrmv/thierrydrmv/README.md

    📝 I’m currently learning Java ☕

-   💡 Curiosity: I like reading, sports and gaming
+   💡 I like reading, listening to music and playing sports🎧

    💬 You can always ask me about Business, RPG or Cthulhu🐙